yann83/ragcmdr/README.md

 a `top_k 20` sends more relevant context to the LLM without overloading the prompt.

 >If your documents are very short (forms, emails), you can lower `chunk_size` to 512 for greater precision.
 For long and dense reports, increase it to 2048.

+ - I asked something but the answer was out of context or limited.
+Does it really work ?

+>You must be precise in your questions, starting by indicating which files are relevant to your search and using the exact words found in those files.
+If you are asking for information about a blue car, but the word "car" is not mentioned in your files and is replaced by "automobile," then you must use the same terms.
 ---

 ## Acknowledgements